aanno/cv/stackoverflow/cv.md

 ## Experience

 * <img src="img/vkb_logo.svg" width="50" style="vertical-align: middle;"/>&nbsp;**IT Product Owner** at [VKBit](https://www.vkb.de/), Munich<br/>
-  Dec 2021 → to-date (1 years, 9 months)<br/>
+  Dec 2021 → June 2024 (2 years, 7 months)<br/>
   + Responsibility for the 2 IT products (apps) _Sara_ and _Servicepool_ in the property and casualty insurence area.
   + Implementation of the customer requirements taking the IT strategy into account
   + Planning and control of service delivery (including budget/cost and quantity control and reporting)
   + Prioritisation of the Scrum Backlog
   + Technical guidance of the teams of BAs (3 members) and developers (5 members)